elliots/ninja-say/README.md

 ninja-say
 ======

-A text to speech driver for NinjaBlocks that uses the osx 'say' command.
-Should probably be expanded to use other commands in *nix and windows.
+A text to speech driver for NinjaBlocks that uses the 'say' program on mac and the 'espeak' program on linux and windows.